 - Let them know they are loved unconditionally – no matter what

-Why Seek Inpatient Treatment at Valley Behavioral in Fort Smith, Arkansas
+Why Consider Treatment for Suicidal Ideation at Valley Behavioral Health System in Fort Smith, Arkansas

 If you’ve been living with suicidal thoughts, you’re probably noticing the effects it has on your life.
 Your friends may try to help, but you may push them away, preferring to be alone.
 Living under the burden of such intense emotional pain may lead you to abuse drugs or alcohol as a means to escape the torment.
 You may know it’s time to seek rehab for your suicidal thoughts but may not know what inpatient treatment looks like.

 An inpatient treatment program for people experiencing suicidal thoughts has been shown to be one of the most effective ways to help those in need.
 An inpatient center will provide you with a sense of safety and security as you begin to touch upon the feelings that made you feel suicide was the only way out.
 You’ll be surrounded by others who have experienced similar challenges so that you can all work together to begin your journey to healing.
 Through a combination of group, individual, family therapies and medication management, an inpatient center can help you become stable and develop coping strategies that will last a lifetime.